sylynder/Slice-Library/README.md

 ### Loops

-Slice-Library provides simple directives for working with PHP's loop structures.
+Plates provides simple directives for working with PHP's loop structures.
 Again, each of these directives functions identically to their PHP counterparts:

 ```php
 @for ($i = 0; $i < 10; $i++)